Layers of Security: Budget-Conscious Access Management for Top ROI

 CTOs are always looking for better ways to protect their businesses – often with stretched budgets.
 And as the year comes to an end, they’re often digging for pennies from between the couch cushions while planning for next year’s budget.
 They want to strike the balance between securing business data without cutting too deeply into the bottom line.
 This is something they must take into account when investing in robust solutions that are effective, don’t hamper productivity, and can deliver clear ROI.

 It’s true that a fully fleshed-out access security suite is not a cheap investment.
 But as with all investments, the upfront costs alone never tell the full story.
 We need to consider PAM as a long-term investment, weighing up its total cost of ownership (TCO) against the very real risks of going without.

 The cost of a breach can easily dwarf an investment in proper access security solutions.
 Privileged accounts are the number one targets for hackers and a compromised admin account can easily lead to a major breach.
 Access to an admin account gives a hacker the ‘keys to the kingdom,’ as they can move laterally between the most sensitive systems undetected.

-The risks of a breach are well publicized.
+The risks of a breach are well-publicized.
 IBM’s Cost of a Breach Report 2020 estimates the total cost of a data breach to be at $3.86M.
-The report also found that there was an average $1M savings to be made from containing a breach in less than 200 days versus more than 200 days.
+The report also found that there were an average $1M savings to be made from containing a breach in less than 200 days versus more than 200 days.
 And then there is the harder to quantify reputational damage that needs to be considered, too.

 With so many risks to systems and endpoints and an entire workforce to consider, while juggling budget constraints, it can be a challenge to know where to begin.